-Jessica Barnett is an Associate Professor of Sexuality & Gender Studies in the Department of Sociology & Anthropology.
+Jessica Barnett is an Associate Professor of Sociology, holding a special appointment in Sexuality & Gender Studies.
 Jessica earned her Ph.D. and M.A. in Sociology at the University of Windsor in Canada and her Bachelor of Arts degree in Psychology at Indiana University.
 With an interdisciplinary focus on sexuality, health, and social justice, Jessica's work is motivated by how different understandings of humanity and the common good are articulated in and through the regulation of the body and intimate practices.
-Her research agenda currently includes projects on sexual citizenship for disabled people in the U.S. and experiences of gender-based violence and related stigma in Kenya.
+Her research has explored sexual citizenship and autism in the U.S., as well as experiences of gender-based violence and related stigma in Kenya.

 2014 University of Windsor Ph.D.
 Sociology, Specialization in Social Justice